Our Trade-off Life: How the 80/20 rule leads to a healthier, wealthier life

 "Perfect is the enemy of good."

-We make trade-offs all the time, sometimes those trade-offs are more obvious and sometimes they are almost invisible.
+We always make trade-offs; sometimes those trade-offs are more obvious and sometimes almost invisible.
 In the modern decision-making context, decisions are the optimization of multiple "what is important to you or us" criteria.
 The "best" decision is the alternative that optimizes the weighted criteria. [ii] Rarely, if ever, are all criteria "the best."
 There are always trade-offs, especially with making healthy choices.
-This article provides a generalizable trade-off framework suitable for today's complex decisions.
-In the business context, this article provides a decision-making foundation.
-Helpful health and wealth examples are provided.
-Today's healthy decision usually includes assessing criteria trade-offs.
-These trade-offs often involve optimizing health benefit and healthy habit compliance.
+The central challenge addressed is that evaluating trade-offs is difficult.
+In some decision cases, we can only hope to stop evaluating when we are close to a good enough decision.
+This is an idea that the A.I. theorist and economist Herbert Simon (1916-2001) called "satisficing."
+Some decisions include difficult-to-evaluate emotions, circular reasoning, and tradeoffs involving the current 'you' for the future 'you.'
+A generalizable trade-off framework suitable for today's complex decisions is provided.
+In the business context, a decision-making foundation is furnished.

-"Just do it" is a wonderful slogan encouraging achievement.
+"Just do it" is a wonderful advertising slogan encouraging achievement.
+This encourages people to break through barriers and achieve their "perfect" goals.
 We must be mindful to set ourselves up for "just do it" success.
 Approaching life through a practical trade-off lens is important for long-term success.
-This article provides an approach and examples to achieve the most benefit with an achievable "just do it" mindset.
+A framework and examples with an achievable "just do it" mindset are provided - the framework recognizes that when doing "it" means that we will not be doing something else.
 We suggest practical tools -- also known as "choice architecture" -- to help make complex decisions consistent, repeatable, and easy.
+We explore several case studies with various levels of complexity to demonstrate the Pareto framework.
+Those examples include personal finance, health, an injured loved one, and marriage.

 About the author: Jeff Hulett is a behavioral economist and a decision scientist.
 He is an executive with the Definitive Companies.
 Jeff teaches personal finance and the decision sciences at James Madison University.
 Jeff is an author and his latest book is Making Choices, Making Money: Your Guide to Making Confident Financial Decisions.
 His experience includes senior leadership roles in banking and bank risk consulting.
 Jeff holds advanced degrees in finance, mathematics, and economics.
 Jeff and his family live in the Washington D.C. area.